mxstn/mxstn.github.io/_pages/mountains.md

 - Wilde Leck
 	- East ridge (4) from Gries by bike
+- Habicht
-- Habicht (by bike from Innsbruck in 10h round trip)
+	- by bike from Innsbruck in 10h round trip
-	- by ski from North
+	- by ski from north
 - Lisener Fernerkogel
 	- North ridge up and down
 - Peider Spitz